-There are few ways to achieve this look.
+There are a few ways to African hair to achieve the natural look.
 How you do it will depend on a few factors, a couple of which are:

 - The natural texture of your hair- how kinky, coarse, and thick (both in the diameter of the hair shaft and how many hairs you actually have) will impact how easy this is for you to achieve.
 The softer and more elongated your curls are naturally, the easier this will be.

 - Do you want to use chemicals to achieve a permanent style or are you willing to style your own hair on a regular basis?